 I am a registered and accredited member of the BACP (MBACP, Accred.) and I have an FdSc in Person-Centred counselling and I am fully insured and DBS (CRB) checked.
 I am also a qualified supervisor.

 I have a private practice where I see a wide range of clients.
-I am currently offering sessions online or by phone due to Covid-19 restrictions.
+I am currently offering sessions face to face, online or by phone.
 I have an ACTO approved certificate in online and telephone counselling.

-As well as my private practice, I work as a counsellor for Survivors' Network in Brighton and as a specialist mental-health mentor at Sussex University.
+As well as my private practice, I work as a counsellor for Survivors' Network in Brighton.

-I also helped to set up and develop The Haven Project, where I provided counselling for over 4 years, one day a week, for people who had experienced rape, sexual violence or sexual abuse.
-I've had specific training in working with this type of trauma and this has helped me to appreciate how difficult it can be to share painful events and how important it is to have a safe, sensitive and confidential setting to work in.
+I also helped to set up and develop The Haven Project, where I provided counselling for over 4 years, for people who had experienced rape, sexual violence or sexual abuse.
+I've had specific training in working with trauma and this has helped me to appreciate how difficult it can be to share painful events and how important it is to have a safe, sensitive and confidential setting to work in.

 My previous counselling experience includes working for the NHS for the midwife led service "Afterthoughts', counselling new and expecting parents.
 I also worked for the YMCA counselling students in a secondary school.